anothersnoopy/Life-Adventure/README.md

 > + Improve: The function order and diary format.

 **v1.6 is a stable version and it will not be updated for a period of time.**
+(*I update the function.h to v1.7.
+You can try it for better experience.*)

 **My friend, please enjoy your life as an adventure.**